AmsterdamUMC/software-management/choosing-license.md

 In any case, inform your supervisor of your intents before open sourcing.

 ## Software licenses
 There are many kinds of software licenses, which makes the choice difficult.
 If your code is part of a project or programme that prescribes a particular license, then it is easy: use that particular license.
-Otherwise, [this tool can help you choose](https://choosealicense.com).
+Otherwise, this [software license chooser](https://choosealicense.com) can help you choose.

 Once you have chosen a license, make your that your code is labelled with it.
 [GitHub makes it easy to attach a license to your repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).

 ## Data licenses
 Software licenses are not ideal for data.

-_under construction_
+Amsterdam UMC research recommends using a Creative Commons license for data.
+To choose the appropriate Creative Commons license use this [CC license chooser](https://chooser-beta.creativecommons.org/).
+Read [the Amsterdam UMC guidelines for sharing data](https://www.amsterdamumc.org/en/research/research-roadmap/sharing-data.htm) to learn more on how to share your research data.